ptsk5/nb-iot-2-ibm-cloud/README.md

 # Integration of NB-IoT device with IBM Cloud
 ## About
-Following steps describe an example of integration between the device, which communicates over the Narrowband IoT (NB-IoT) Low Power Wide Area Network (LPWAN) provided by a local operator, and IBM Cloud.
+The following steps describe an example of integration between the device, which communicates over the Narrowband IoT (NB-IoT) Low Power Wide Area Network (LPWAN) provided by a local operator, and IBM Cloud.

 ![Overview](/doc_images/overview.png)